Aimé Kalimunda

-He earned a PhD in human rights from the Irish Centre for Human Rights in 2014.
-His thesis was titled “The Death Penalty in Africa, The Path Towards Abolition” and was published by Ashgate in 2020.
-Prior to his appointment to the Supreme Court, he served as the president of Court of Appeal of Rwanda and previously served as an advisor to the deputy Chief Justice of Rwanda and lectured at the University of Rwanda.
+He earned a PhD from the Irish Centre for Human Rights (National University of Ireland, Galway) in 2011.
+His thesis was titled “The Death Penalty in Africa, The Path Towards Abolition” and was published by Ashgate in 2014.
+He has published articles and book chapters in the area of international criminal law and human rights.
+His latest publication in the Rwanda Law Journal is on “ Abolition of the Death Penalty in Rwanda: A case of Post-Genocide Rebuilding” (December 2025).
+Prior to his appointment to the Supreme Court, he served as the first president of Court of Appeal of Rwanda and previously served as an advisor to the deputy Chief Justice of Rwanda and senior lectured of economic and financial crimes, international criminal law and principles of criminal law at the University of Rwanda.
 François Rukundakuvuga succeeded him at the Court of Appeal.